 Secondly, why did I need people to tell me that I was doing a good job?
 Why did I need so badly for them to praise my efforts?
 I couldn’t get past that I felt unappreciated.
 I don’t think it helped that I worked in a virtual environment where I couldn’t communicate face to face with my co-workers or clients.
 It seemed to make my anxiety worse.

 I had decided that there was no way out.
+I was trapped.
 NO WAY OUT!
 We have to live on two household incomes and I have no other skills.
-I’m an uneducated moron!
+I felt like an uneducated moron.
 My mind was spiraling out of control and I had begun to have suicidal thoughts.

 So, I did it.
 I tied up the loose ends and left the company.
 Of course, I miss helping my clients and my coworkers, but I sure don’t miss the stress.
 I felt free!

 Not everyone can just jump into a nutrition and exercise program without the knowledge of how to do it.
 Since I had minimal experience, I went in for a free consultation at a local fitness center that focuses on nutrition and exercise together.
-Jen and Kiersten at Total Health and Fitness showed me how important it was to eat right and exercise specifically for me.
+Jen and Kiersten at Total Health and Fitness in Utah showed me how important it was to eat right and exercise specifically for me.
 This was the only way I was going to see results.
-They took all of my medical concerns into account and promised that this was going to change my life.
+They took all of my medical concerns into account (including anxiety and depression) and promised that this was going to change my life.

 There was some trial and error in the beginning because they needed to see what food and exercises worked for me.
 I actually gained a bit of weight in the beginning because they found out they were overfeeding me.
 So, they reduced my calories, changed my workout a bit and I started seeing results the very next week.